hakue1990/blog.szulinek.pl/content/about.en.md

 ## Experience

-I have significant experience working with internet infrastructure.
-I administer hosts of various scales, both in the cloud and on local machines, on a daily basis.
-My skills include server configuration, deploying web applications, performance monitoring, and scripting.
+I have experience working with internet infrastructure.
+I administer hosts of various scales daily, both in the cloud and locally.
+I am capable of configuring servers, deploying web applications, monitoring performance, and scripting.

 ## Contact